Name rules and conflicts

 ., for example.name. - The

-moduleandclassmust not reuse the same name for a member variable or member function.
+moduleandclassmust not reuse the same name for any member.
 This includes inherited members.

 module cat